 The first semen analysis can be done 3 months after vasectomy, when the man is expected to having ejaculated an average of 20 times.

-About 80 percent of men with a vasectomy will have no sperms in the 3-month recheck.
+About 80 percent of men with a vasectomy will have no sperms in the 3 month check.
 In these cases, sperm clearance is given after this sperm test.
 If the sperm test was positive after vasectomy, further rechecks would be necessary until the sperm count is zero.

 In spite of this, some specialists recommend these men to undergo annual rechecks in order to make sure that recanalization of the vasa deferentia doesn't occur, which would lead to vasectomy failure.